eCommerce Consumers by Generation

 Livestreams are also among the top 3 types of content Gen Alpha likes to watch on social media, with 38% agreeing.
 Gaming videos come first (51%), followed by comedy videos or memes and viral videos (49%).

-As per the 2022 GWI Kids study, 36% of Gen Alpha users have watched a vlog or influencer video in the past week, while just over a fifth of users have watched a challenge video (22%).
+As per the 2022 GWI Kids study, 36% of Gen Alpha users have watched a vlog or influencer video in the past week, while just over a fifth of users has watched a challenge video (22%).
 Directly related to their role as consumers, 18% have watched an unboxing or product review video, while 15% have watched a make-up video, which includes “get ready with me” content.

 Up-Ageing: Following Trends Meant for Older Users

 One should not underestimate the enormous role these types of videos can have on young users.
-A recent hashtag ,#sephorakids, describes how children are flooding beauty and drug stores, motivated by skincare posts and makeup tutorials on social media promoting certain products (such as the brand Drunk Elephant), which in turn are gaining immense popularity among children and tweens.
+A recent hashtag, #sephorakids, describes how children are flooding beauty and drug stores, motivated by skincare posts and make-up tutorials on social media promoting certain products (such as the brand Drunk Elephant), which in turn are gaining immense popularity among children and tweens.
 The trend has gone so far that children’s birthday parties are being held at personal care stores, while drugstores Walgreens and CVS have established their own niche for children's beauty products.

 Like this insight?
 It is partly based on our regularly updated rankings.
 With our retailer and country rankings, you can learn valuable information about your specific market.
 Our product category rankings and benchmarks allow you to see where various businesses are currently evolving.
 This information can aid in your decision-making, whether you are a business developer, shop owner, or CEO of a large eCommerce brand.
 Stay a step ahead of the market with ECDB.